 Cited from: Shreeve, James.
 Nature: The Other Earthlings.
 New York: Macmillan Publishing Co., 1987.
 Pg 166.

-Posted on February 27, 2010, in Uncategorized and tagged account of elephant killing a rhino, behavior in church, born again, Christ, christian witness to the world, Church, elephants and rhinos, Forgiveness, Grace, guilt for sin, hostility, inherited guilt, inherited sin, Law of God, Law of the Jungle, Mercy, modeling grace for others, regeneration, Revenge, righteous law, Sin, Survival of the FIttest.
+Posted on February 27, 2010, in Pastoral Reflections and tagged account of elephant killing a rhino, behavior in church, born again, Christ, christian witness to the world, Church, elephants and rhinos, Forgiveness, Grace, guilt for sin, hostility, inherited guilt, inherited sin, Law of God, Law of the Jungle, Mercy, modeling grace for others, regeneration, Revenge, righteous law, Sin, Survival of the FIttest.
 Bookmark the permalink.
 Leave a comment.